postplayhouse/jekyll.postplayhouse.com/donate.md

 - Sponsorship announcement prior to each performance of your show ("this show is being sponsored by...")
 - 10 complimentary tickets for opening night of your sponsored show
 - Complimentary pre-show buffet for opening night for your 10 guests at the Fort Robinson Restaurant in the Lodge

+## Prefer Captial Donations?
+Sponsor one of our Interns ($3,000).
+Sponsor new furniture in our actor housing.
+Sponsor additional housing for our company.
+Donate needed box office and lobby technology.
+The sky is the limit!